rotationalio/ensign/docs/content/system/configuration.md

 Sentry is considered **enabled** if a DSN is configured.
 Performance tracing is only enabled if Sentry is enabled *and* track performance is set to true.
 If Sentry is enabled, an environment is required, otherwise the configuration will be invalid.

 Generally speaking, Ensign should enable Sentry for panic reports but should not enable performance tracing as this slows down the server too much.
+Note also that the `sentry.Config` object has a field `Repanic` that should not be set by the user.
+This field is used to manage panics in chained interceptors.

 ### Monitoring